-On arecent episode of the Confident Defense podcast, host Conor Sherman interviewed Crossbeam CISO and author Chris Castaldo.
+On a recent episode of the Confident Defense podcast, host Conor Sherman interviewed Crossbeam CISO and author Chris Castaldo.
 (Did you catch Symmetry Systems CEO Mohit Tiwari on the podcast in 2021?)
 Their conversation ranged from the practical to the philosophical, and packed in lessons for both start-up executives and security professionals.
-Watch the full video below, or read on for some key takeaways from their conversation.
+Click here to watch the full video.

 Adopting An “Inside-Out” Security Strategy

 Castaldo set out to write his book, Start-Up Secure: Baking Cybersecurity into your Company from Founding to Exit, after observing that the organizations and security teams he worked with over the course of his decades-long career in cybersecurity faced the same problems over and over again.
 What if the top 10 book recommendations for startup founders included cybersecurity knowledge alongside more commonly discussed topics like product development, go-to-market strategies, and accounting?
 Castaldo wrote the book to help arm entrepreneurs, founders, and leadership teams with the security knowledge they need to implement security principles from day one, even if they aren’t cybersecurity experts.

 “If you work your way out, it’s a lot easier to boil the ocean.”

 On the Confident Defense podcast, Castaldo explains his idea of an inside-out approach.
 The basic premise is to secure the assets, data, and resources you are working with, no matter how small or limited they are at the start.
 “Most organizations probably have a relatively good idea of where their data lives,” Castaldo said.
 “So you put controls around the data because we have the advantage of knowing where the attacker is going to go.”
 From there, Castaldo suggests working your way out to apply security controls within the systems where the data resides, then to the people and processes that access the data through those systems.